cgay/sandbox/README.rst

 * Why is there no equivalent to Python's __repr__?
 (See previous item.)

 * How do you create Unicode string constants if they only contain characters that can be expressed in a <byte-string>?  e.g., in Python u"foo".
-Does "\<60>" create a unicode string or a byte string?
+Does "\<666>" create a unicode string or a byte string?
 Is this even useful?
 How about #u"..."?

-* For writing code with a lot of regular expressions in it, Python's r"..." syntax is very nice.
-What about adding something similar to Dylan?  e.g.,
-  #r"..." or #/.../
+* For writing code with regular expressions in it, Python's r"..." syntax is very nice.
+What about adding something similar to Dylan? e.g., #r"..." or #/.../

 Open Dylan